 The Tier 1 harvest control rule specifies a target and a limit biomass reference point, as well as a target fishing mortality rate.
 Since 2005 various values have been used for the target and the breakpoint in the rule.
-In 2009, AFMA directed that the 20:40:40 ( $B{lim}$ : $B{MSY}$ : $F{targ}$ ) form of the rule is used up to where fishing mortality reaches $F{48}$ .
-Once this point is reached, the fishing mortality is set at $F{48}$ .
-Day (2008) determined that for most SESSF stocks where the proxy values of $B{40}$ and $B{48}$ are used for $B{MSY}$ and $B{MEY}$ respectively, this form of the rule is equivalent to a 20:35:48 ( $B{lim}$ : Inflection point: $F{targ}$ ) strategy.
+In 2009, AFMA directed that the 20:40:40 (B{lim} : B{MSY} : F{targ}) form of the rule is used up to where fishing mortality reaches F{48} .
+Once this point is reached, the fishing mortality is set at F{48} .
+Day (2008) determined that for most SESSF stocks where the proxy values of B{40} and B{48} are used for B{MSY} and B{MEY} respectively, this form of the rule is equivalent to a 20:35:48 (B{lim} : Inflection point: F{targ}) strategy.
 This document reports RBCs calculated under the 20:35:48 strategy.

-2.2.5 The base case model
+8.3.2.5 The base case model

-SERAG accepted the model structure of the preliminary base case assessment for eastern Jackass Morwong presented in October 2021 (Day and Bessell-Browne, 2021)., with the stipulation that the base case assumed recruitment from 2016 onwards had a recruitment deviation equal to the mean of the estimated recruitment deviation from 2006-2015 (-0.754).
+SERAG accepted the model structure of the preliminary base case assessment for eastern Jackass Morwong presented in October 2021 (Day and Bessell-Browne, 2021), with the stipulation that the base case assumed recruitment from 2016 onwards had fixed recruitment deviations equal to the mean of the estimated recruitment deviations from 2006-2015 (-0.754).

 Estimates of recruitment for Jackass Morwong have been below average since the early 2000s, with this potentially a consequence of directional environmental change.
 If this below average recruitment trend continues into the future, assuming a return to average recruitment would result in overly optimistic biomass and stock status estimates.
 Due to these concerns the base case for this assessment incorporates low, rather than average, recruitment projected into the future.
+The more usual "average recruitment" scenario, with recruitment deviations set to zero from 2016 onwards, is included as a sensitivity.

-2.2.6 Retrospective analyses
+8.3.2.6 Retrospective analyses